Agile555/GEDCOMProj/README.md

 Gives the absolute value of a number.

 @param    num   int   the number to take absolute value of
-@return   num   int   the absolute value of the number in question
+@return         int   the absolute value of the number in question
 """
 def absolute_value(num):
     if(_is_negative(num)):